 Slicing the loaf, I noted the crust had softened slightly from very hard to just quite hard.
 I hope that by sitting and allowing the inside moisture to move outward, the crust gets a bit softer still.
 There had been some expansion of the slashes, so clearly there was some oven spring evident.
 However, the loaves were both a little small and rather dense.

 Tasting one of the slices… wow.
 In spite of these issues I was running across, the bread was very good.
-The dark, slightly brittle apple chips had absorbed some of the dough’s moisture and were actually quite flavourful; the lighter ones were great too and there were plenty to hit one or two in every bite.
+The slightly brittle apple chips had absorbed some of the dough’s moisture and were actually quite flavourful and were plentiful enough to hit one or two in every bite.
 The apple flavour from the juice is quite distinct in the crumb which, compared to the results I saw other Mellow Bakers getting from this recipe, did not end up as open as can be.
-Now personally, I don’t mind the crust which is, indeed, getting a bit softer as the moisture levels out but as you may know, Punkin is not a fan of hard or even just chewy crusts at all.
-We’ll see if I get to eat all of this bread on my own.
-I won’t complain.
+The crust seems to be softening up as the moisture from inside the bread works its way to the surface.
+This loaf is taking a bit of time to adjust itself, I won’t complain.

 One more shot of the crumb, just for the heck of it: